Briggs599/ddd-workshop-dolby-io-comms-gettingstarted/README.md

  - First you'll need an **Consumer API key** and **Consumer API secret** to comunicate with the Dolby.io APIs:

 	- Select the  **SIGN IN**  link located in the upper right corner of the [Dolby.io](https://dolby.io) page.
      - Log in using your email and password.
-Click the     **DASHBOARD**  link visible in the upper right corner of the website.
-     - Create a new application or select an existing application from the  **APPLICATIONS**  category located on the left side menu.
+     - Sign will bring you to the applications summary page.
-     - Select the  **API Keys**  category from the drop-down menu visible under your application.
+     - Create a new application and/or select an existing application from the  **APPLICATIONS**  category located on the left side menu.
-     - In the Communications    APIs section, you can access your  **Consumer Key**  and  **Consumer Secret**.
+     - When you select the application name that will dislay your API keys.

   In the next step we will deploy to Netlify.
 Clicking that button will automatically clone this repo to your personal or organization's GitHub account, then deploy this application directlyto Netlify, creating a fully functioning website and serverless function endpoint.
   - Next click this button: